 How do you know if your ecommerce holiday strategy is successful?
 Before the busy season kicks off, establish trackable goals and KPIs (key performance indicators).
 Integrating Google Analytics to your ecommerce site can provide you with tons of useful insights through the coming months.
 If something isn't working, you can make real-time changes based on the data.
 Plus, you can apply the successful strategies and insights to your 2021 holiday strategy.

 The holidays put pressure on retailers, but it's also an opportunity to boost sales, expand your audience, and gain a competitive advantage.
 Guidance and BigCommerce are committed to helping merchants thrive in the digital sphere.
-We can help you reach your full potential as an online retailer during the holiday season and the rest of the year.
+As a BigCommerce partner, we can help you reach your full potential as an online retailer during the holiday season and the rest of the year.
 Download our 2020 Holiday Readiness Guide to make sure you cover all the bases.